-How one answers those questions is important, and is to some extent subjective.
-Some degree of employer rulemaking beyond bare legal requirements should not necessarily constitute sufficient control to import employee treatment to the worker.
+How one answers these questions is important, and is to some degree subjective.
+Some degree of employer rule-making beyond bare legal requirements should not necessarily constitute sufficient control to import employee treatment to the worker.
 Nuances will be important.

-Case Law and Legal Control
+Case Law And Legal Control